-- •Novel nanoparticle technology facilitates aqueous formulation of insoluble nimodipine for a safe, standard peripheral IV infusion: - •Potential for better management of hypotension - •100% bioavailability - •Eliminates food effects that impact the absorption of the oral form of nimodipine - ·Lower inter and intra-subject variability
+- •Novel nanoparticle technology facilitates aqueous formulation of insoluble nimodipine for a safe, standard peripheral IV infusion: - •Potential for better control of blood pressure and improved management of hypotension - 100% bioavailability - •Eliminates food effects that impact the absorption of the oral form of nimodipine - ·Lower inter and intra-subject variability as compared to oral nimodipine

-GTX-104 could provide a more convenient mode of administration as compared to generic nimodipine capsules or NYMALIZETM GTX-104 is administrated as an initial bolus followed by a continuous infusion as compared to oral administration via a nasogastric tube in unconscious patients every two to four hours for both nimodipine capsules and NYMALIZETM solution.
+GTX-104 could provide a more convenient mode of administration as compared to generic nimodipine capsules or NYMALIZETM GTX-104 is administered as an initial bolus followed by a continuous infusion as compared to oral administration via a nasogastric tube in unconscious patients every two to four hours for both nimodipine capsules and NYMALIZETM solution.
 Therefore, GTX-104 could be considered as a major contribution to patient care by potentially reducing the dosing frequency, and the associated nursing burden.
-More convenient and continuous, more consistent dosing can also reduce the risk of medication errors.
-In addition, two PK studies have shown that GTX-104 has the potential to provide improved bioavailability and lower intra-subject variability compared to oral administration (see chart below).
+More convenient continuous, and more consistent dosing can also reduce the risk of medication errors.
+In addition, two PK studies have shown that GTX-104 has the potential to provide improved bioavailability and lower intra-subject variability compared to oral administration (see charts below).
 Because of its IV formulation, we also expect GTX-104 to reduce certain drug-drug interactions and food effects.